German court confirms exclusion of extremist from far-right AfD | DW | 25.07.2020

-A Stuttgart court on Saturday upheld a decision by the far-right Alternative for Germany (AfD) to exclude former member Andreas Kalbitz over his alleged extremist views.
+A party arbitration panel on Saturday upheld a decision by the far-right Alternative for Germany (AfD) to exclude former member Andreas Kalbitz over his alleged extremist views.

-In a statement, the AfD announced that Germany's Federal Arbitration Court had "confirmed the cancellation of Andreas Kalbitz's membership in the main proceedings, which had been decided by the Federal Executive Board in May …The annulment is valid."
+In a statement, the AfD announced that the arbitration panel had "confirmed the cancellation of Andreas Kalbitz's membership in the main proceedings, which had been decided by the Federal Executive Board in May …The annulment is valid."

 In response, Kalbitz told the German Press Agency (DPA) the decision was "not really surprising."